-Regarding specific dev interview questions there are simply too many to list.
+Regarding specific dev interview questions, there are simply too many to list.
 Thankfully GitHub users have collated backend dev questions and frontend dev questions for free on GitHub repos.
-The lists are organized by category and although they’re quite long, they’re sure to help you prepare for any interview.
+The lists are organized by category and although they’re quite long, they’re sure to help you prepare for an interview.

-Here’s a very small sample of questions to consider:
+Here’s a small sample of questions to consider:

 - What makes good code good?

 - What’s the difference between TCP and HTTP?

 - Which principles would you apply to define the size of a cache?

 - What is the difference between design and architecture?